EvolveWork/EvolveWork-hugo/content/evolve/index.md

 ## Details

 + Monthly memberships only (I'm trying to minimize management overhead, so until I can figure out a hands-off way to do daily memberships, it's only monthly).
+Minimum one-month registration.
 + Memberships include 24/7 access via electronic locks connected to your smart phone.
 + Invoicing is automatic and you may set up automatic payments as well.
 + A contract, including a code of conduct, is coming.
 + For security and safety, the space has recorded video surveilance.
-+ High-speed wireless via a fiber connection.
++ High-speed wireless via a fiber connection via Internet Colorado.
 100 Mbs/s both ways, and we can increase the speed when it becomes necessary.
 So far everyone is happy with the speed.
++ For internet security, we recommend using a Virtual Private Network (VPN) such as
+  <a href="https://protonvpn.com/" target="_blank" rel="noopener noreferrer">Proton VPN</a>.
 + Well-behaved dogs are welcome.
 + Two separate spaces on the same floor.
 + Balcony overlooking Elk Avenue.